All About That Pug

 Where Are Pugs From?

-Many may not realize, but pugs resulted from breeding attempts to give us lap dogs.
+Many may not realize it, but pugs resulted from breeding attempts to give us lap dogs.
 The main goal was to give people a dog that could keep us company and provide us with companionship.
 The ancient breed of this dog carries its roots back to 400 BC.
 Although this breed’s exact timeframe and original location are not 100% known, most historians agree that the breed originated in China or Central Asia.

 Individuals bred this type of dog in China for Monarchs and wealthy patrons who wished to have more docile dogs as companions.
 Throughout their entire history, pugs have always been people pleasers and have always been the ideal lap dogs.
 Pugs kept the company of Tibetan Buddhist monks in their monasteries, Chinese emperors, and their families,